TheMainOak/.Net-7-Web-API/README.md

 # .Net-7-Web-API

-Open the Documentation html in browser for the documentation on this API.
+Open the Documentation.html file in browser to see documentation on this API.